Straitlaced2/Oreberries/README.md

 ## Basics

-### What does this mod do?
+### Introduction
 Tinkers' Construct added oreberries in 1.7.10, but they dropped this feature when they moved to newer versions of Minecraft.
-This mod brings back oreberries and their associated content, and makes them much more configurable than they used to be.
+This fork is different from josephcsible's 1.12.1 version which adds oreberries and lots of configuration options.
+While this fork uses the assets provided josephscilble mods, most of the java code has been completely rewritten.
+This fork of Oreberries continues to provide the content from josephscibles mod, but it adds aluminum, copper, and tin.
+It enables smelting of the oreberries in a furnace, and smelting of the metals in Tinkers's Smeltery.
+This fork is designed to run on Forge 2768 and provides very few configuration options.

 ### How do I use this mod?
 You need Minecraft Forge installed first.
-Once that's done, just drop oreberries-*version*.jar in your Minecraft instance's mods/ directory and, optionally, configure it to taste.
+Once that's done, just drop oreberries-1.12.2.jar in your Minecraft instance's mods/ directory and, optionally, configure it.

 ### What settings does this mod have?
-This mod has two configuration files: oreberries.json, where types of oreberries are defined, and oreberries.cfg, where you can control growth chances, bonemeal ability, and tinker villagers.

-### How do I add/change oreberries?
-Edit your oreberries.json file.
-See [the oreberries.json page on the wiki](https://github.com/josephcsible/Oreberries/wiki/oreberries.json) for detailed instructions.

-### Why does Minecraft crash on startup after I edited oreberries.json?
-You may have made a mistake while editing oreberries.json.
-A syntax error in that file will prevent Minecraft from starting.
-If you don't see the error, and the crash log doesn't help you find it, try validating the contents of oreberries.json with a tool like [JSONLint.com](https://jsonlint.com).
+This fork one configuration file and two configuration options:
+1. enable or disable the tinkers villager
+2. enable or disable the silk touch mining requirement.

 ## Development